TRAFEED

 Result Response

-Controlled License application to METI Minister required
+Controlled License application to the Minister of METI is required

 How to Obtain and Fill Out Parameter Sheets